Are you looking for an answer to “How to Fold a Blazer?“

 In this guide, we will be discussing three popular blazer folding techniques that are used by men around the world.
 Each technique is exceptionally easy and will leave you with smooth, crease-free blazers and clothing.

-3 Ways to Fold a Blazer or Suit Jacket
+How to Fold a Blazer or Suit Jacket: 3 Ways

 The Tucked-Shoulder Fold